algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ### 8.1 Overview

-The website will have 5 main pages and 2 Pop-ups (available in all the languages of the application) which are:
+The website will have 4 main pages and 3 Pop-ups/Dropdown (available in all the languages of the application) which are:

 - The Launch Page
-- The Language Page
 - The Home Page
 - The Barcode Scanning Page
 - The Localization Page
 - The Product Pop-up
 - The Recipe Pop-up
+- The Language Dropdown

 Each following sections will talk about one of these pages.